juapem/MB-300-Excersises/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M02E05.md

+---
+lab:
+    title: 'Exercise 05: Configure a new legal entity'
+    module: 'Module 02: Configure security, processes, and options'
+---
 ## Exercise 5: Configure a new legal entity

 The goal of the lab exercise is to apply the knowledge we’ve learned regarding